MrzhangF1ghter/smartusbhub/document/smartusbhub_user_guide.md

 ##### Topology Structure 1

 - The upstream data ports of multiple hubs are connected to a higher-level hub.
-- The control ports of multiple hubs are connected to a higher-level hub.
+- The command ports of multiple hubs are connected to a higher-level hub.
 - Two top-level hubs are connected to the host.

 The number of available downstream ports in this topology is *4n*.